-The second batch are ten dogs, Willy, Bunny, Lily, Gem, Mary, Star, Marbles, Mini, Pin and Haru.
-Mini, Haru, Pin, Marbles have found homes in UK.
-We have total 15 all together.
+The second batch are Willy, Bunny, Lily, Gem, Mary, Star, Marbles, Mini, Pin and Haru. making it total 15 all together.
 They are the dogs who have begun the long quarantine process for going to UK/EU.
 Please view their profiles under the “Available Dogs” tab.
-Our vet Dr.Kim is in charge of the whole process when it come to test and paper work.
+Our vet Dr.Kim is in charge of the whole process when it come to tests and the paper work.

 The rough timeline of their process is as follows:

 Mar.
 20 – Blood Sample for antibody Test (flight can be booked after 90 days from the date of the blood sample taken if results come in “positive”)

 Mar.
 25 – Blood Test Results came back “ALL POSITIVE”